ncterry1/AI_DataIngestion/README.md

 1. **Power On the VM**

+  NCT - note that when you get here it give you the option to download updates.
+Don't do this yet, just skip and go through the extended installation steps while in Ubuntu.
+Do the updates through terminal later.
    * Select `Ubuntu_AI_Lab` and click **Power On**.
    * The VM will boot from the ISO and show the Ubuntu installer.